semgrep/semgrep-docs/docs/release-notes/november-2023.md

 ### Fixed

 - Fixed an issue where the Secrets page could freeze due to too many findings. <!-- (11254) -->
-- Fixed a bug where enabling the secret beta causes the default scan mode to be
-    set to OSS, even when the Pro flag is turned on in the web UI. (ea-248)
+- Fixed a bug where enabling the Secrets beta causes the default scan mode to be set to OSS Engine, even when the Pro flag is turned on in the web UI. <!-- (ea-248) -->

-Secrets: metadata overrides specified in validators were incorrectly applied on top of one another (on a per-rule basis), so that only the last was applied.
-Each update is now correctly applied independently to each finding based on the rule's validators. (scrt-231)
+- Metadata overrides specified in validators were incorrectly applied on top of one another (on a per-rule basis), so that only the last was applied.
+Each update is now correctly applied independently to each finding based on the rule's validators. <!-- (scrt-231) -->

 ## 📝 Documentation and knowledge base